c00kamunga/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+A5.
+A component is basically a portion of a webpage.
+A portion of a webpage such as the navigation bar, login section, side bar are all portions that together would make up a webpage.
+These components are building blocks that consist of HTML, CSS and JS and are reusable as well.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account